 Following are the major reasons as to why fibroids lead to infertility in a woman: –

-- In case the egg is fertilized but the growth of fibroids near the opening of the fallopian tube inside the uterine cavity can prevent its implantation into the uterus.
+- If the egg is fertilized but the growth of fibroids near the opening of the fallopian tube inside the uterine cavity can prevent its implantation into the uterus.

-- Submucosal fibroids that develop inside the uterine cavity occupies space in the uterus giving less area to the zygote and interfering with the normal growth of the child.
+- Submucosal fibroids that develop inside the uterine cavity occupy space in the uterus giving less area to the zygote and interfering with the normal growth of the child.

 - Fibroid growth in clusters can disrupt the blood supply to the uterus which can lead to miscarriages in pregnancy as it deploys uterus walls to thicken and sustain a pregnancy.

-In general, women having uterine fibroids do not face issues with conceiving.
-If in case you experience infertility or recurrent miscarriage it is sensible to consult a doctor.
-The doctor will help determine the accurate cause of infertility which may be uterine fibroids.
+In general, women having uterine fibroids do not face major issues with conceiving.
+If in case you experience infertility issues or recurrent miscarriage due to fibroids, you must consult a gynecologist.
+The gynecologist will help determine the accurate cause of infertility which may be uterine fibroids.